-E85 is a high-level gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season (see Fuel Properties and E85 Specifications).
-It is considered an alternative fuel under the Energy Policy Act of 1992 (EPAct) and can be used in flexible fuel vehicles (FFVs), which are commonly available from domestic and foreign automakers.
+E85 (or flex fuel) is a term that refers to high-level ethanol-gasoline blends containing 51% to 83% ethanol, depending on geography and season (see Fuel Properties and E85 Flex Fuel Specification).
+Visit Fueleconomy.gov to learn how to identify a flex-fuel vehicle (FFV) or use the Alternative Fuel and Advanced Vehicle Search to find current FFV models.
 Use the Vehicle Cost Calculator to look up FFV fuel economy, fuel costs, and greenhouse gas reductions.

-Other than lower gas mileage, motorists will see little difference when using E85 versus gasoline.
-E85 has about 27% less energy per gallon than gasoline (mileage penalty lessens as ethanol content decreases), but, because ethanol is a high-octane fuel, it offers increased vehicle power and performance.
-Learn about E85 Emissions.
+Other than lower miles per gallon, motorists driving FFVs will see little difference when using E85 versus gasoline.
+Depending on the actual ethanol content, E85 has less energy per gallon than gasoline to varying degrees (the impact on fuel economy lessens as the ethanol content decreases).